The process of adoption in Ohio.

 If you are adopting a child already in your custody, whether through an order of the juvenile court, a probate guardianship, or a stepparent relationship, you should still expect to pay attorney fees, court costs, and fees associated with the home study.
 The home studies are less rigorous in this context, and therefore usually less expensive than a home study through a private agency or for a private infant adoption.

-We can help you budget for this process and brainstorm ideas for financial assistance if needed.
-Call and schedule a free consultation.
+Our Columbus adoption attorney can help you budget for this process and brainstorm ideas for financial assistance if needed.

 Is there financial assistance available to help with adoption costs?